megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

          );
         }

-  2. CarBox defines his own unique id by implementation of the function public byte boxTypeId().
-Similar function is defined in CarBoxData but it is a different ids despite value returned in CarBox and CarBoxData is the same.
+  2. CarBox defines it's own unique id by implementation of the function public byte boxTypeId().
+Similar function is defined in CarBoxData but it is a different id despite value returned in CarBox and CarBoxData is the same.

 Implementation of CarBoxSerializer